blue-llama/e-treasure-hunt/README.md

   page)
 - `clue.png` is the first image - the dummy file contains a background
 - `hint1.png`-`hint4.png` are the hints, in order
+  - The five images must be in alphabetical order, but otherwise the exact filenames are not important

 ## Level upload